Essential 45rpm Records to Slot Into a Pub Jukebox

 Footnote : that aforementioned "Sad Sweet Dreamer" was arguably the forerunner of the trend for talent shows - you just have to delete Simon Cowell and Pop Idol and insert Tony Hatch and New Faces.
 However, the group did spawn the classic "Reach for Love" when youngest member, the late Marcel King, hooked up with Factory Records and produced a Hacienda club hit in the mid-80s.

-The jukebox has just been delivered to the pub so it's that exciting moment of trying out the equipment.
-The first record I'm putting in the jukebox, with an accompanying video [below], is for those who, in this digital age, perhaps do not know what a record player looks like... try this killer 1958 record by Link Wray with details of equipment used.
+With Al Bowlly being played on a wind-up, the jukebox has just been delivered to the pub so it is that exciting moment of trying out the equipment.
+The first record I am putting in the jukebox, with an accompanying video [below], is for those who, in this digital age, perhaps do not know what a record player looks like... try this killer 1958 record by Link Wray with details of equipment used.
 It's still a fantastic 45rpm packed with an undercurrent of malevolence.
+The record was actually banned in New York and Boston as it was feared that it would incite teenage gang violence!
 The track perhaps conjures up an image of 1950s bikers with blue jeans and leather jackets - or maybe down the drag for a hot-rod burnout.
 But, if you intend to listen with four wheels, please note that this should only be played in a car if you actually happen to own something like a '57 Chevy!

 It's Saturday night and there's a party in the pub so this choice is a no-brainer.
 A mid-60s scorching mix of latin, soul and jazz.
 The banality of the lyrics is more than outweighed by the outrageously infectious rhythm that will have everyone on their feet dancing, arms flailing whilst singing ""At The Party!"
 If this record fails to move you then you're already on your way to the pearly gates.
 A hot, sweaty slice of boogaloo, "At The Party" is frenetic in all departments with several trumpet players interlinking with frenzied drumming.
 This single is the most famous recording of New York-born Hector Rivera and topped the American R&B charts in 1967.
 It is the title track of a 1966 album by the keyboardist, arranger and composer.
 He started out in the previous decade with the band of Elmo Garcia.
 Although he released his own records as a bandleader, his bread-and-butter was playing with the likes of Joe Cuba and Pacheco, plus vocalist Vincento Valdez.